timescale/docs/promscale/alerting-recording.md

 data over a period of time.

 ### Setting altering rules and recording rules

-To set up alerting rules and recording rules in Promscale:

-1. Create a `YAML` file that contains the configuration for each alert, record, similar to:
+1. Create a `YAML` file that contains the configuration for each alert and record, similar to:
     ```yaml
        groups:
       - name: <alert-group-name>
         rules:
       - alert: <alert-name>
         expr: <promql_expression>
         for: <time-interval for how long this to happen to happen to fire an alert>
        labels:
          <key>:<value>
        annotations:
          summary: <text>
          description: <description on alert>
      - name: <record-group-name>
        rules:
       - record: <record-name>
         expr: <promql_expression>
     ```
 1. Load the rules `YAML` file to Promscale by specifying this file in Prometheus configuration format along with `global` and `alertmanagers`
     configuration:
     ```yaml
      global:
        evaluation_interval: 10s

     rule_files:
       - "<alert-rules-file>"